 U.S. District Court for the Eastern District of Texas

 U.S. District Court for the Northern District of Texas

 U.S. District Court for the Western District of Texas

-Seven Haynes and Boone, LLP lawyers have been recognized in Fort Worth Magazine’s 2022 Top Attorneys list in the Greater Fort Worth area.
-They are Karen Denney, Stephen Pezanosky, Tom Williams, Brian Barnard, Karen Precella, William Greenhill, and Brian Singleterry.
-The annual listing is drawn from peer nominations and the recommendation of attorneys in the region.
-The lawyers will be recognized i [...]
+Seven Haynes and Boone, LLP lawyers have been recognized in Fort Worth Magazine’s 2023 Top Attorneys list in the Greater Fort Worth area: Karen Denney, Stephen Pezanosky, Tom Williams, Brian Barnard, Karen Precella, William Greenhill, and Brian Singleterry.
+The annual listing is drawn from peer nominations and the recommendations of attorneys in the region.
+The lawyers will be recognized in the De [...]